hc017/CyberResponse/README.md

 #  CyberResponse- A resilient Framework for collecting and responding to digital crimes and frauds
-Welcome to the CyberSoochna!
+Welcome to the CyberResponse!
 This project is a ReactJS and Firebase based incident management solution used for reporting, tracking and automatically assigning cases and categorizing them for the users.
 Whether you're a business owner interested in our platform, or just a curious user, this README will guide you through the essential details of our project.
 ## Table of Contents
 - [Features](#features)
 - [Technologies Used](#technologies-used)